chaosmail/chaosmail.github.com/about.md

 permalink: /about/
 ---

-* Christoph Körner

-* I am a passionate software engineer, author and community addict
+Hi, my name is Christoph Körner and I am a passionate software engineer, author and community addict.
+Here is everything you need to know about me.

 * Master Student in Computer Science (Visual Computing) at Vienna University of Technology focusing on Machine Learning, Computer Vision and Graphics

-* Data Scientist at T-Mobile Austria where I build large-scale unsupervised machine learning algorithms
+* Data Scientist at T-Mobile Austria where I build large-scale unsupervised machine learning models

 * CTO of the Swiss startup company [GESIM](http://gesim.ch) where we develop simulations to increase utilization (thus decrease costs and CO2-emissions) of big buildings such as universities, schools and office buildings